j-ronk/markdex/README.md

 markdex chunks your documents by heading, embeds them locally, and serves them over [MCP](https://modelcontextprotocol.io/) so tools like Claude Code can find exactly the right section when they need it.
 After initial model download, everything runs locally — your documents never leave your machine.

+I use markdex for indexing books, resources, and vehicle service manuals.

 ## Install

 ```bash